HHS/nih-oite-website/_events/2021121-discussion-for-building-resilience-self-compassion-for-trainees.md

 Join our conversation as we explore opportunities to understand what self-compassion is and how you can put it to work for you! </span>

-<span style="font-family: arial, helvetica, sans-serif; font-size:
+<span>Please join us for an online discussion with OITE Wellness
-10pt;">Please join us for an online discussion with OITE Wellness Advisor, Lissa Mantell.
+Advisor, Lissa Mantell.
 The discussion group provides a welcoming and confidential space to explore positive and proactive ways to build resilience and self-care skills.
 Even if you can\'t join us for the